cri98-dev/sist-cloud-project/README.md

 4. Enjoy!

 <b>If you want to customize clusters settings, edit </b>azure_cluster_management/cluster_config.sh<b> and </b>config.sh<b> files before executing the 3rd point of the list above</b>.

+# How to stop this project?
+Simply execute azure_cluster_management/destroy-azure-cluster.sh script.

+<b>N.B.:</b> This will destroy all Azure cluster resources created by create_cluster_and_deploy_project.sh script.

 # How to query Dataset Creator microservice?

 You can use the following url template: